openownership/openownership.beta/_visualisation/core/summarisation.md

 ![Compounded Interests in a BOVS Diagram](/visualisation/diagrams/bovs-core-summarisation-compounded.png){: style="width: 87.5%" }

-You may summarise the interests of multiple Parties in a given Entity by adding together each of their direct interests in that Entity.
-The summarised figure is referred to as their **combined interest** in the given Entity.
+You may summarise the interest of a single Party in a distant Entity by multiplying together each direct interest along the Chain from the first Party to the final Entity.
+The summarised figure is referred to as the Party's **compounded interest** in the given Entity.

-* Any Party that does not have a direct interest in the selected Entity is treated as a zero in the multiplication.
+* Any Party in the Chain that does not have a direct interest in the next Entity is treated as a zero in the multiplication.
 * See below for how to handle multiplication in cases where interests are obscured.